lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/session-notes/session-17.md

 	- They think they can bring the citadel to orbit the sun in Realmspace (with the help of the Red Wizards).
 	- Prince Andy doesn't want this to happen.
 	- There's a spy.
 Somebody feeding Prince Andy info on what the Elves plans are.
-		- The spy, a woman about [[prince-xeleth]]'s age.
+		- The spy, a woman about [prince-xeleth](npcs/prince-xeleth.md)'s age.
 She was sent to scout out realmspace, but never returned.
 Their location is a moving target (a ship).
 She's shacked up with Grimzin Gargenhale, a pirate known for attacking the Astral Elf fleet.
 Vampirates.
-		- [Prince Xeleth](prince-xeleth.md) wants us to take out the spy.
+		- [Prince Xeleth](npcs/prince-xeleth.md) wants us to take out the spy.
 		- He wouldn't tell us the spy's name.
 		- Last seen in Realmspace, drifting about.
-- [Kez](kez-bardaux.md) said he "will personal handle this traitor".
+- [Kez](pcs/kez-bardaux.md) said he "will personal handle this traitor".
 - We agreed to a price of 1000gp each + a magical sword.
-	- [Swan](swan.md) also asked if she could learn how to use her psychic abilities better.
+	- [Swan](pcs/swan.md) also asked if she could learn how to use her psychic abilities better.
 - The Prince recommended we check for info with Grimzin's ex-girlfriend.
 Her name is Topela and maintains an observatory near Glith (should register on a Wildspace Orrery).
 - Prince Andy returned.
-Gadaric nodded at one of the guards and he drew his blade on [Prince Xeleth](prince-xeleth.md).
+Gadaric nodded at one of the guards and he drew his blade on [Prince Xeleth](npcs/prince-xeleth.md).